canbooo/experiment-design/docs/source/orthogonal_sampling.rst

     np.random.seed(1337)
     doe_ed = OrthogonalSamplingDesigner().design(space, sample_size, steps=20_000)

-As we did :ref:`before <quality metrics>`, let us compute the correlation error as well as the minimum pairwise distance.
+As before (see `Quality metrics`_), we will compute the correlation error as well as the minimum pairwise distance.

 .. list-table::
     :header-rows: 1